awslabs/amplify-graphql-seed-plugin/README.md

 ## Common errors ⛔
 * If you see the "GraphQL error: The conditional request failed" error, it is likely that you're trying to create an item with an existing index to your local or remote database.
 The plugin will skip these elements automatically.
+* If you see an error like "fsPromises.rm is not a function", make sure that your npm version >= 14.14.0
 ## How to use this plugin in CI/CD pipelines 🏗️
 You can also use this plugin to seed your remote databases as part of your deployment pipelines.
 For example, if you're using the Amplify pipelines, you can adjust your `amplify.yml` file (in build settings), to include the following:
 ```yaml